CosmaVergari/os161-vm/README.md

 Concerning the operational phases, the most important functions are the ones that **activate the address space** at each context switch and the one to **locate the proper segments** in which the system needs to executes the operations (such as writing or reading from the page table).

-The function `as_activate()` is used to activate the address space, and in particular it invalidates all the tlb entries.
+The function `as_activate()` is used to activate the address space, and in particular it invalidates all the TLB entries.
 This is necessary since the TLB is shared among processes and its entries do not contain any reference to the running process.
 The function checks at the beginning if the current address space is `NULL`.
 This means that it has been called by a kernel thread and no tlb invalidation is performed.

 The function `as_find_segment()` is used to retrieve the proper segment inside the current address space where the required address is located.
 It checks that the virtual address passed is inside the boundaries of the current adress space.
 There are 2 versions of this function, the first called `as_find_segment()`, finds the segment by precisely checking if `vaddr` is between the start and the end address (defined as `base_vaddr + mem_size`) of one of the segments.

 The second one is `as_find_segment_coarse()` which finds the segment by checking if `vaddr` is between the **page-aligned**  boundaries of one of the segments (`base_vaddr` - `base_vaddr + n_pages * PAGE_SIZE`).
 This is used in the swap out operation because the requested address comes from the coremap and so it is page aligned.
 The problem arises because the actual boundaries of any segment may not be page aligned.

-## Page table
+## page table

 In order to support the paging operations a proper data structure that allows to have a correspondance between the virtual and the physcial addresses is needed.
 Our choice is showed below.